devleaks/lata-docs/docs/Configuration Files.md

 # Ground Support Equipment

-Each piece of equipment need to be declared so that it can be associated with an object and reproduced in the simulator.
+Each piece of equipment need to be declared so that it can be associated with an 3D object, called the model, and reproduced in the simulator.

 ```yaml

 small-train:
   service: baggage
   model: